A Study of Berubicin in Adult Subjects With Recurrent Glioblastoma Multiforme

 - Nicholas Butowski, MD

-Professor, Neurological Surgery.
-Authored (or co-authored) 112 research publications.
+Professor, Neurological Surgery, School of Medicine.
+Authored (or co-authored) 121 research publications

 - accepting new patients

 - Completion Date

 - Expecting 210 study participants

 We will not share your information with anyone other than the team in charge of this study.
 Submitting your contact information does not obligate you to participate in research.

 The study team should get back to you in a few business days.